- Open Access

 Brack W et al (2019) High-resolution mass spectrometry to complement monitoring and track emerging chemicals and pollution trends in European water resources.
 Environmental Sci Europe 31(1):62

-Frederic D, Leusch L et al (2018) Comparison of in vitro and in vivo bioassays to measure thyroid hormone disrupting activity in water extracts.
+Leusch FDL et al (2018) Comparison of in vitro and in vivo bioassays to measure thyroid hormone disrupting activity in water extracts.
 Chemosphere 191:868–875

 Hebert A et al (2018) Bioanalytical assessment of adaptive stress responses in drinking water: A predictive tool to differentiate between micropollutants and disinfection by-products.
 Water Res 132:340–349